Wednesday, March 27, 2024

 I = S + log(T)

-Where I is the configuration information content, S is the minimum length of the algorithm needed to generate the configuration with a minimum number of execution steps of T.
+Where I is the information content of a configuration, S is the minimum length of the algorithm needed to generate the configuration with a minimum number of execution steps of T.

-I give a derivation of this mathematical form in two papers accessible from here and here.
+I give a derivation of this mathematical form in two papers that can accessed from here and here.
 I have subsequently been working on a more sophisticated version of this expression and will publish this work in due course.

-The above thoughts, which I don't push with any political gusto or super-motivated group-commitment, will naturally set me at odds with NAID culture which identifies too strongly with unwoke group think.
-I advance these concepts as an area of personal exploration uncommitted as I am to either woke or unwoke tribes.
+The above thoughts, which I don't push with any political gusto or over-motivated group-commitment, will naturally set me at odds with NAID culture which identifies too strongly with unwoke group think.
+I advance these concepts as an area of personal exploration uncommitted as I am to either the tribes of the woke or unwoke.

 Thursday, February 22, 2024

-Casey Luskin Promotes a Flawed XOR Epistemic Filter
+Casey Luskin Promotes a Flawed XOR Epistemic Filter.
+Part I

 The eager faced "theist-in-the-Street",